capillariesio/capillaries/doc/qna.md

 7. Select distinct field values from a table: it can be implemented easily using a set, but it will not scale and it will be limited by the size of the map.
 Alternatively, it can be implemented using Cassandra features, but it will require Capillaries to support tables without [rowid](glossary.md#rowid) (so the unique values are stored in a partitioning key field).
 Update March 2024: done, see [distinct_table](./glossary.md#distinct_table) node.

 8. Keep adding support for Go library functions

+9. Bugs.
+One of the biggest painpoints is connectivity failure handling.